build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 We were able to get a concise summary of the video's content, excluding any sponsorships, advertisements, or other extraneous information.
 This enables us to quickly grasp the key points and main ideas from the video without being slowed down by unnecessary details.
 Well done on achieving this accomplishment!

-We are now ready to move on to the final step, Step 4, where we will re-generate summary to compare results from OpenAI vs an open-source model as well as create a step-by-step tutorial based on the summarized transcript and a quiz to test our understanding and gained knowledge.
+We are now ready to move on to the final step - Step 4 - where we will re-generate a summary to compare results from OpenAI vs an open-source model, as well as create a step-by-step tutorial based on the summarized transcript and a quiz to test our understanding and gained knowledge.

-## Part 4 - Extracting steps and creating a quiz using ChatGPT APIs.
+## Part 4 - Extracting Steps and Creating a Quiz Using ChatGPT APIs

 To begin experimenting with ChatGPT, you will need to retrieve the API keys that you created in Part 1 and replace the value within the quotation marks for the openai.api_key variable in your code.

 Let's obtain a video summary using the ChatGPT model and compare it to the summary we obtained in the previous step using open-source models.

 >  Note: I recommend utilizing the [OpenAI Playground](https://platform.openai.com/playground) to further explore and experiment with the OpenAI API models.
 The OpenAI Playground is a user-friendly web-based tool that allows you to test prompts and gain familiarity with the API's functionalities.
 It provides an interactive environment to fine-tune your prompts and observe the model's responses.

 ```python
 def split_text_into_chunks(text, max_chunk_size):